arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- The volume of publicly available data will grow over time.
+1. The volume of publicly available data will grow over time.
-- The system must support parallel scraping for efficiency.
+2. The system must support parallel scraping for efficiency.

 ## Validation:

-- Conduct load testing to determine the system’s current capacity.
+- Conduct load testing to determine the system’s current capacity.[1]
   - **Follow-Up Questions:**
     - What is the current capacity of the web scraping infrastructure?
     - How does the system perform under varying levels of concurrent scraping requests?
+    - Do you think this load will increase eventually?

-- Monitor performance under varying levels of concurrent scraping requests.
+- Monitor performance under varying levels of concurrent scraping requests.[2]
   - **Follow-Up Questions:**
     - What performance metrics are used to monitor the system?
     - How does the system handle peak data demands?

-- Benchmark against industry standards for scalable web scraping architectures.
+- Benchmark against industry standards for scalable web scraping architectures.[1]
   - **Follow-Up Questions:**
     - What industry standards are used for benchmarking?
     - How does the current infrastructure compare to these standards?